Plenary Speakers

 ULTRA LOW POWER SENSORS

-Christopher Hierold
+Christofer Hierold

 ETH Zurich, SWITZERLAND

-Show Description Hide Description
+Show Description

 We present recent advancements in ultra-low-power (ULP) and zero-power sensor systems.
 Ultra-low-power capabilities of sensors represent an important goal for creating miniaturized, non-intrusive, autonomous, and widely deployable sensing solutions, particularly in situations where continuous power is unavailable, the required operational lifetime exceeds battery capacity, or routine battery replacement is impractical or too costly.
 Common applications include mobile devices, environmental monitoring, and remote infrastructure surveillance.
 We classify ULP sensors into two groups: low-power functional nanostructures used for sensing, and passive sensor concepts.
 Reducing power consumption in functional sensor materials typically involves running nanoscale devices at very low voltages and currents.
 As examples, we discuss suspended carbon-nanotube transistors as fundamental components for ULP sensors, as well as passive sensor concepts.